 When you buy a new house, there’s a long list of things to repair and improve.
 You might need to repaint faded walls, replace some broken plumbing, or completely knock down a wall to build a proper kitchen.
 In a similar way, you could have an improvement list for your smile.
 You might need to repair damaged teeth, remove teeth that cannot be saved, or replace ones that came out.
 When you need several things repaired with your mouth, you may need a full-mouth reconstruction.
 Get in touch with a Roseville, CA dentist today!

 A full-mouth reconstruction is a plan to completely repair and restore your teeth.
 Dr. Miller will start by examining your teeth, and together, you will create a treatment plan to correct the problems.
-Just about any treatment that restores a tooth can be part of a full-mouth reconstruction, but options typically include dental crowns, implants, and dentures.
+Just about any treatment that restores a tooth can be part of a full-mouth reconstruction, but options typically include dental crowns, dental implants, and dentures.
 Dr. Miller, a Roseville, CA dentist, is so experienced in these procedures that he teaches other dental professionals about full-mouth reconstructions at the Las Vegas Institute for Advanced Dental Studies.

 This depends somewhat on what happened and which tooth is missing.
 In general, a dental implant is a great way to replace a missing tooth.
 Because it uses an artificial root, you’ll have great durability and strength with the replacement.
 Plus, it helps keep your jawbone healthy.
 Not everyone can get an implant as part of a full-mouth reconstruction.
 In these cases, we may recommend a dental bridge.